frovedis/frovedis/doc/tutorial/tutorial.md

 `d1.template map<int>(n_times(3))`)

 Using function object is a bit faster than using a function, because it can be inline-expanded.
-On SX, it might become much faster, because in the case of function pointer, the loop cannot be vectorized, but using function object makes it possible to vectorize the loop.
+On VE, it might become much faster, because in the case of function pointer, the loop cannot be vectorized, but using function object makes it possible to vectorize the loop.